K-idols Lee Seung-gi and Lee Da-in are dating

-There is now a Lee-Lee romance in the South Korean entertainment industry after media reports confirmed on Monday (May 24) that singer-actor Lee Seung-gi and actress Lee Da-in are dating.
+SEOUL • There is now a Lee-Lee romance in the South Korean entertainment industry, after media reports confirmed yesterday that singer-actor Lee Seung-gi and actress Lee Da-in are dating.

-According to Sports Kyunghyang, Lee Seung-gi, 34, and Lee Da-in, 28, started seeing each other at the end of last year (2020).
+According to sports newspaper Sports Kyunghyang, Lee Seung-gi, 34, and Lee Da-in, 28, started seeing each other at the end of last year.

 They were brought together by their common passion for golf and Lee Seung-gi has also told some of his friends about the relationship.